poole/lanyon/_posts/2021-8-13-a-call-for-blogposts.md

 the direction of making research more human.

 ### bibliography
 <a name="Litt">Michael L Littman.
 Collusion rings threaten the integrity of computer science research.
-Communications of the ACM, 64(6):43–44, 2021.</a>
+Communications of the ACM, 2021.</a>

 <a name="Tran">David Tran, Alex Valtchanov, Keshav Ganapathy, Raymond Feng, Eric Slud, Micah Goldblum, and Tom Goldstein.
-An open review of openreview: A critical analysis of the machine learning conference review process. arXivpreprint arXiv:2010.05137, 2020. </a>
+An open review of openreview: A critical analysis of the machine learning conference review process. arXiv, 2020. </a>

 <a name="Lin">Hsuan-Tien Lin, Maria-Florina Balcan, Raia Hadsell, and Marc’Aurelio Ranzato.
 What we learned from neurips2020 reviewing process.
 Medium https://medium.com/@NeurIPSConf/what-we-learned-from-neurips-2020-reviewing-process-e24549eea38f, 2020. </a>

 <a name="Brow">Eryn Brown and Chris Woolston.
-Why science blogging still matters.Nature, 554(7690), 2018.</a>
+Why science blogging still matters.
+Nature, 2018.</a>

 <a name="Halm">Paul R Halmos.
-Nicolas bourbaki.Scientific American, 196(5):88–102, 1957.<a>
+Nicolas bourbaki.
+Scientific American, 1957.<a>

-<a name="Bour">Nicolas Bourbaki.Elements of mathematics. Éditions Hermann, 1939.</a>
+<a name="Bour">Nicolas Bourbaki.
+Elements of mathematics. Éditions Hermann, 1939.</a>